Jack and Coke may seem simple and unsophisticated to some people, but it’s damn good, and there’s five ways to mix it for five different tastes.

 Jack Daniel’s just has the right stuff, and it’s better than expensive bourbons when mixed with Coke.
 The only whiskies that come close are Wild Turkey 101 and Crown Royal.

 In England, this drink is called JD & Coke, and in the rest of Europe it’s a Whisky Cola.
 Serve a glass of cold water with every drink, to reduce consequences.

 The FiveThirtyEight website used scientific data to find The Best Margarita.
 It is better than our previous recipe, but we made it even better by adding some lemon juice to smooth out the harshness of lime juice and tequila.

 There is no need to use expensive tequila.
-Cointreau is also expensive, and not sweet enough.
-You can make these drinks a little better with premium tequila, but that’s up to you.
+Cointreau is also expensive, but any triple sec will do.
+You can make these Margaritas a little better with premium tequila, but that’s up to you.

 1½ ounces Lunazul 100% Agave Blanco Tequila or other 100% agave blanco tequila

 ¼ ounce DeKuyper O3 Orange Liqueur or other triple sec

 ¼ ounce blue agave nectar (do not dilute with water)